Politics of Humiliation: Trump, Palestine, the Arab Peoples

 The rise of the ‘humiliation’ discourse has placed much focus on how emotions – those of despair and humiliation – often lead to terrorism as a way to explain militant groups’ abilities to generate new recruits.
 That conclusion – while it contains much truth – caters to research interests in western academic institutions, always keen on deconstructing and combating terrorism as opposed to ending western hegemony and challenging the destructive US-Israeli relationship.
 However, the collective humiliation that has been felt by Arab masses throughout the years deserves to be studied from an Arab-centric viewpoint.
 Indeed, humiliation leads to a sense of collective emasculation, which undermines the sense of nationhood altogether, leading to economic downturns and mass migrations.
 Violence is only a component of the politics of humiliation.
 And even then, it should not be readily assigned the ever-denigrating designation of “terrorism.”
 In his introduction to Frantz Fanon’s ‘Wretched of the Earth’, Jean-Paul Sartre refers to violent resistance as a process through which “a man is re-creating himself”.

-Read: Palestinian mum, baby reunited after Israel denied travel permit for 6 months
+READ: Palestinian mum, baby reunited after Israel denied travel permit for 6 months

 Due to the current restrictions on the media, public demonstration and opinion in general, it is not always possible to demonstrate the centrality of Palestine to the popular Arab discourse.
 However, ordinary Arabs take every opportunity to show their solidarity with their Palestinian brethren.
 Who could forget how in February 2016, 80,000 Algerian sports fans cheered for the Palestinian national team against their own team, simply because for them their love for Palestine trumps their love for sports?
 The same pattern is often repeated, most notably in Morocco as well.